Adroiti/docs-for-code-review-tools/checkstyle-CommentsIndentation.md

 ## Description

-Controls the indentation between comments and surrounding code.
-Comments should be indented at the same level as the surrounding code.
+This rule controls the indentation between comments and surrounding code.
+By default it enforces recommendation by Google Java Style Guide - comments should be indented at the same level as the surrounding code.

 ## Examples